 It all started in the 1940s . . .

 Shortly after World War II, there are isolated reports of disturbing incidents involving people who are not what they appear to be.
-They are, for lack of a better term, monsters—but they have taken human form.
+These “people” are actually, for lack of a better term, monsters—but they have taken human form.
 Some of these creatures appear to have created their human guises out of whole cloth; others assumed the lives of real people.
 And they have, to varying degrees, successfully masqueraded undetected in those roles.
-As the authorities realize that these gruesome, but still rare, reports are true, various govenmental and law-enforcement agencies start working to keep the unsettling details from the public.
+As the authorities realize that these gruesome, but still rare, reports are true, various governmental and law-enforcement agencies start working to keep the unsettling details from the public.

 Two short novels in one volume!